-Subtyping, Implication, and Syntactic Subtyping.
-As in System D, subtyping on refinement types reduces to implication of refinement formulas, which are discharged by a combination of uninterpreted, first-order reasoning and syntactic subtyping.
-If the SMT solver alone cannot discharge an implication obligation (I-VALID), the formula is rearranged into conjunctive normal form (I-CNF), and goals of the form w :: U are discharged by a combination of uninterpreted reasoning and syntactic subtyping (I-IMPSYN).
-We write [T]for the embedding of a type as a formula, a straightforward definition [8] that lifts to environments $\llbracket \Gamma \rrbracket$ and heap bindings [h].
+Subtyping and Implication.
+As in System D, subtyping on refinement types reduces to implication of refinement formulas, which is discharged by a combination of uninterpreted, first-order reasoning and syntactic subtyping.
 Our treatment of existential types follows the algorithmic (decidable) approach in [25].
-In particular, when on the left side of an obligation, the existential binding is added to the environment; there is no support for existentials on the right.
-The way in which type checking introduces existentials guarantees that they always appear on the left.
+In particular, when on the left side of an obligation, the S-EXISTS rule adds the existential binding to the environment; there is no support for existentials on